alexortner/kubernetes-on-raspberry-pi/apps/2_ledStrip_ws2813/README.md

 - GND
 - BI
 - DI
 - 5V

-  The are wired to the following GPIO pins from the Raspbery Pi
+ They are wired to the following GPIO pins from the Raspbery Pi
 - GND --> one of the GND pins
 - BI --> GPIO 10
 - DI --> GPIO 18